ssilvacris/Finance-Projects/README.md

 Allow the customer to make a withdrawal to their bank account Allow the customer to decide whether to make the transaction with checking or savings account Allow the customer to make a transfer between savings and checking account

+## Statistical Thinking in Python
+The exercises came from DataCamp course plataform.